+ REMEMBRANCE +

 Joe Dawes, LLD - Pater Familias, who owned the Gustave Dore Divine Comedy

-Ruth Dawes, Jr. - Wife of a local basebal star, SHS
+Ruth Dawes, Jr. - Wife of a local baseball star, SHS

 Elwyn Dearborn, Meticulous Eastern Army Entertainment Theatre Director

-Edward DeCelle, Raymond Ertel's perfect host - DC
+Edward DeCelle, Art Gallery Owner and Raymond Ertel's perfect host - DC

-Ed Diedrich, the "grand old man" of our Freshman Class at saint Benedict's
+Ed Diedrich, the "grand old man" of our Freshman Class at Saint Benedict's College

-Joan Delahunty, glam red-head star of my summer at St. Michael's Playhouse
+Joan Delahunty, glam red-head CU Players star of my summer at St. Michael's Playhouse

 Mildred Dellere, our quiet next-door neighbor in Leavenworth